 Enhancing the user experience increases a more diverse clientele

-The spending power of disabled people and their families is valued at around £249 billion a year and 75% have reported to have walked away from an inaccessible business.
+The spending power of disabled people and their families is valued at around £249 billion a year, and 75% have reported to have walked away from an inaccessible business.
 So, designing accessible goods and services really does have vast competitive advantages for organisations.
-A user-friendly website is one that people want to return to and word of mouth will soon spread about your commitment to accessibility.
+A user-friendly website is one that people want to return to, and word of mouth will soon spread about your commitment to accessibility.

 Digital accessibility aids with search engine optimisation

 Everyone wants their website to rank highly in search results.
 Digital accessibility actually plays a part in helping this to be the case.
-Due to the way crawler programs assess a site’s content, such as through keywords, stripping back content, so that it is both meaningful and descriptive, helps the user and software to scan web pages.
+Due to the way crawler programs assess a site’s content, such as through keywords, and stripping back content so that it is both meaningful and descriptive, helps the user and software to scan web pages.

 This is achieved through implementing accessibility best practices, such as: